Kirov-class battlecruiser

-The appearance of the Kirov class played a key role in the recommissioning of the Iowa-class battleships by the United States Navy in the 1980s.
+The appearance of the Kirov class (first exemplar commissioned in 1979) played a key role in the recommissioning of the Iowa-class battleships by the United States Navy in the 1980s.

-The Kirov class hull design was also used for the Soviet nuclear-powered command and control ship SSV-33 Ural.
+The Kirov class hull-design was also used for the Soviet nuclear-powered command and control ship SSV-33 Ural.

 History

 Originally built for the Soviet Navy, the class is named after the first of a series of four ships constructed, Admiral Ushakov, named Kirov until 1992.
 Original plans called for construction of five ships.
 The fifth vessel was planned to be named Fleet Admiral of the Soviet Union Kuznetsov, also referred as Dzerzhinsky.
 The name was later changed to Oktyabrskaya Revolutsiya (October Revolution), and then just Kuznetsov; but on 4 October 1990, plans for construction of a fifth vessel were abandoned.

-The lead ship of the class, Kirov, was laid down in June 1973 at Leningrad's Baltiysky Naval Shipyard, launched on 27 December 1977 and commissioned on 30 December 1980.
-When she appeared for the first time in 1981, NATO observers called her BALCOM I (Baltic Combatant I).
+The lead ship of the class, Kirov, was laid down in March 1974 at Leningrad's Baltiysky Naval Shipyard, launched on 27 December 1977 and commissioned on 30 December 1980.
+When she appeared for the first time, NATO observers called her BALCOM I (Baltic Combatant I).
 Kirov suffered a reactor accident in 1990 during her second deployment, which was in the Mediterranean Sea.
 Repairs were never carried out due to lack of funds and the changing political situation in the Soviet Union, and she was placed in reserve where she was renamed Admiral Ushakov in 1992.
 She is presently laid up and was slated to be scrapped in 2021.

 Frunze, the second vessel in the class, was commissioned in 1984.
 She was assigned to the Pacific Fleet.
 In 1992, she was renamed Admiral Lazarev.
 The ship became inactive in 1994 and was decommissioned four years later.
 On 21 February 2021, the Russian Armed Forces and the Russian State Atomic Energy Corporation Rosatom, signed a contract to dismantle and scrap the nuclear powered heavy cruiser.
 Admiral Lazarev set sail 30 April 2021 for 30th Shipyard.
 Dismantlement should be completed by 30 November 2025.